Skip to main content

 In this section, marketplace payouts refers to seller disbursements after checkout, while checkout methods are buyer-facing ways customers pay online.
 The grounding evidence supports the checkout side: ecommerce payments are digital transactions in an online store or platform, and payment solutions let businesses accept digital methods.
 Keeping these as separate layers helps avoid design confusion.

-No source in this pack establishes a single payout model that best balances retention and dispute risk.
-Treat that as an internal policy choice based on your own risk, finance, and operational data.
+Treat the choice of payout model as an internal policy decision based on your own risk, finance, and operational data.

 The evidence here supports that cross-border digital payment solutions can accept multiple Asian wallets through one integration.
 It does not establish how domestic vs cross-border seller disbursement rails perform for payout reliability, failure handling, or reconciliation.

-These excerpts do not specify a required payout-reconciliation data schema.
-Any mandatory fields or controls should come from your provider requirements and internal finance processes, not from this grounding pack.
+Any mandatory fields or controls should come from your provider requirements and internal finance processes.

 Start from what is evidenced for checkout behavior: preferences are local, with examples including PayNow in Singapore, DuitNow QR or GrabPay in Malaysia, and GCash or InstaPay in the Philippines.
 The pack also indicates a one-size-fits-all international gateway can fall short.
 Use that as checkout guidance only, not as proof of the right seller-payout architecture in each country.